Skip to main content

 • Zone 2 includes the counties of Rockland, Nassau, Suffolk, Orange, Putnam, Dutchess, and Westchester.

-• your payroll expense in the calendar quarter for all covered employees in Zone 1 multiplied by the applicable MCTMT rate from Table 1 below, and
+• the payroll expense in the calendar quarter for all covered employees in Zone 1 multiplied by the applicable MCTMT rate from Table 1a or 1b below, and

-• your payroll expense in the calendar quarter for all covered employees in Zone 2 multiplied by the applicable MCTMT rate from Table 2 below.
+• the payroll expense in the calendar quarter for all covered employees in Zone 2 multiplied by the applicable MCTMT rate from Table 2a or 2b below.

-Note: In order to be subject to the MCTMT for the quarter, the employer must have payroll expense in the entire MCTD (both Zone 1 and Zone 2) greater than $312,500.
+Note: To be subject to the MCTMT for the quarter, the employer must have payroll expense in the entire MCTD greater than $312,500.

 Calculating tax